aaronduce/apreca/README.md

 ## Credits

-Features have been introduced from his fork of apreca to further enhance the functionality of apreca. - [GitHub](https://github.com/sambrashaw) - [Twitter](https://twitter.com/trsambrashaw)
+Features have been introduced from his fork of apreca to further enhance the functionality of apreca - you can view his fork [here](https://github.com/sambrashaw/apreca) - [GitHub](https://github.com/sambrashaw) - [Twitter](https://twitter.com/trsambrashaw)

 ## Suggestions